oasis-tcs/mqtt/contributions/EMQX/mqtt-over-quic-cn/mqtt_over_quic_single_stream_CN_1.md

    directions are half-closed.
 3. Any MQTT packets received from the broker before the stream is fully closed SHOULD be properly handled.
-4. The client MUST discard all MQTT packets received from the broker after sending `MQTT.DISCONNECT`.
+4. The client MUST NOT send any further MQTT packets after sending `MQTT.DISCONNECT` [MQTT5] §3.14.2.4, but it MAY continue to process inbound packets received before the stream is fully closed.
 5. After the stream is fully closed, the client MAY initiate an immediate QUIC connection shutdown, informing the peer, or terminate the connection locally without notifying the peer.